 The walk from Gijón to Avilés – basically for 25km (except 3km somewhere in the middle) is along the busy roads or through industrial areas, if you’re thinking of skipping a stage it’s the one to skip.
 I hate walking next to the highways all the noise gets on my nerves if you add to these dull industrial areas with grey fences and chimneys – it’s the worst combination.

 Is there a lot of road walking on the Northern Way of St.James?

 There were some roads and sidewalks on the route like on any other Camino.
 If I must compare the Northern Way with other Caminos we’ve done – there was less walking on asphalt or cobblestones than on the Portuguese Way but more than on the Primitivo.
 First days the route goes most of the time on the path or beach, not many tar roads.
 Most of the time you get asphalt or roads when you walk in or out of the big cities – usually the least pleasant part of the Camino e.g. walking out of Bilbao, walking from Gijón to Avilés, walking out of Santander.

 Would you recommend to walk the Northern Way for the first Camino de Santiago?

-Was the Camino del Norte your favorite Camino?
+Was the Northern Camino your favorite route?

 It’s always difficult to compare and to choose the best or the favorite one.
 We did enjoy this Camino a lot, it’s a great combination of beautiful nature; sea and mountain scenery and cultural experience.
 Another thing we liked about this Camino is that you walk through four different regions which gives you a great opportunity to compare them, to see the differences between the regions and to admire how scenery, food and even languages change as you go.